Learning style and school choice

 Choosing a school for a conventional or unconventional learner

-When choosing a school for your child, a vital factor to consider is academic fit: what are your child’s most salient academic traits and how might these inform your school search?
-Here, we’ll discuss one academic trait—learning style—and what role it might play in choosing a school for your child.
+When choosing a school for your child, a vital factor to consider is academic fit—specifically, your child’s learning style—and how that might influence your private school search.

 Conventional learners tend to prefer a traditional learning approach.
 This often includes whole-class lectures, teacher-led instruction, pre-planned units, plenty of structure, and objective modes of assessment (such as grades).